Thomas Shirley

-Sir Thomas Shirley (1564 – c.
+Sir Thomas Shirley (c.
+1564 – c.
 1634) was an English soldier, adventurer and politician who sat in the House of Commons at various times between 1584 and 1622.
 His financial difficulties drove him into privateering which culminated in his capture by the Turks and later imprisonment in the Tower of London.

 Family

 Thomas Shirley was the eldest son of Sir Thomas Shirley of Wiston House, Sussex, and Anne Kempe, the daughter of Sir Thomas Kempe (d.
 7 March 1591) of Olantigh in Wye, Kent.
 Sir Anthony Shirley and Sir Robert Shirley were his younger brothers.